dilipnitjsr/Telegram-Bot/README.md

 ### Adding New Auto-Mail
-\textit{newMailler()} used to set a new automail.
+*newMailler()*  used to set a new automail.
 It takes time and message and return true if successfully add.

 ##### Code